 As the CFPB notes, many credit card companies offer introductory or special financing that allows consumers to consolidate their debt onto one account.
 When consolidating your credit card balances onto a new card, you won’t want to forget to pay at least the minimum payment on each of your credit cards.
 Also, it may take up to two weeks to process a balance transfer, so if you don’t make the minimum payment on each of your cards, you could be charged late fees and the late payment will appear on your credit report.
-(You can see how late payments are affecting your credit by viewing two of your credit scores, updated every 14 days, for free on Credit.com.)
+(You can see how late payments are affecting your credit by viewing two of your credit scores for free on Credit.com.)

 If you think you’re being a smart shopper by applying for several consolidation loans at the same time, think again.
 Every application for a personal loan triggers an inquiry into your credit history, and each inquiry lowers your credit scores a little bit.
 Apply for several debt consolidation loans at the same time, and your credit scores could really drop.

 It’s a good idea to begin your loan search by checking your credit scores so you know where your finances stand.
 Next, ask a potential lender about the minimum credit score required to qualify for a loan.
 Some lenders will list this information on their websites.
 Once you’ve studied the credit requirements, it’s a good idea to choose one that will work with your credit history.

 There are plenty of scam artists posing as online lenders, offering consolidation loans to people with little or damaged credit.
 These sites may charge upfront fees or ask for several months of payment in advance.
 It’s wise to only apply for loans from lenders you trust.